PrincetonUniversity/running_gromacs/02_installation/README.md

 $ bash della_gpu.sh | tee gmx.log
 ```

+The above procedure will create `gmx_gpu`.
 As an alternative to the procedure above, you may consider using the [NVIDIA container](https://ngc.nvidia.com/catalog/containers/hpc:gromacs).

 ## TigerGPU